July 11 - 15, 2023 (Virtual)

 The conference program will feature regular panels (based on paper abstract submissions), organized panels (from group submissions), and roundtable sessions.

-Individuals may submit abstracts for (single- or multi-authored) paper presentations.
-For a multi-authored paper, the submission can be done by one person.
-The conference organizers will form panels based on accepted paper abstracts submitted.
-The panel sessions are 90 minutes long with a maximum of 4 live paper presentations (15 minutes each), followed by a discussion.
+Individuals may submit an abstracts for a paper presentation.
+Each paper can be a single- or co-authored paper.
+Please submit multi-authored individual paper abstracts within this category.
+The conference organizers will form panels based on accepted abstracts submitted.
+The panel sessions are 90 minutes long with a maximum of 4 live single or multi-authored paper presentations (15 minutes each), followed by a discussion.
+Each paper (regardless of whether it is single or multi-authored) is given a 15-minute presentation time allotment.
 A session chair will moderate and monitor time.
 Presenters are encouraged to volunteer as session chairs for the panel in which they are presenting.
-Paper presentation submission includes an abstract of up to 300 words.
-Each person may only submit one individual single-authored paper abstract.
+Each person may only submit one paper abstract.
+Paper presentation submission includes an abstract of up to 300 words

 Panel Session (Group Submission)